JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 The notes documented that the initial compromise began with a phished user and an authenticated session obtained after MFA had already been satisfied.

 > ![Legacy Application Entry Evidence](evidence/02-legacy-app-entry.png)
+>
+> *Highlighted: the `notes` metadata documents the initial access method associated with the compromised user session.*

 **What I concluded:** the attacker did not begin by compromising an Azure resource.
 The foothold originated from a human identity, and stale ownership of the legacy application turned that user-session compromise into an application-security incident.